intuitiveit-dev/secure-hybrid-network/README.md

   - azure-vpn-gateway
   - azure-virtual-network
   - azure-firewall
-description: This sample deploys a hub and spoke network, a mock on-premises network, and connects both with a site-to-site VPN connection.
+description: This sample deploys a hub and spoke network, a mock on-premises network, and connects both with a site-to-site VPN connection
 ---

 # Secure hybrid network